-Similar to customer actions, businesses can use this data as a way to bring in more customers.
+You can also use this data as a way to bring in more customers.
 They can make sure that someone is ready to take calls during peak hours and answer any questions from potential customers.

 On top of data, you can also have the following items on your GMB listing:

 By asking for reviews, a business will see a massive influx of feedback.
-This can be difficult to manage for those with multiple locations, but there are some solutions out there that can help with review monitoring and ultimately prepare you for learning how to respond to negative reviews.
+This can be difficult to manage for those with multiple locations, but you can use a reputation management software solution like ReviewTrackers to help with online review management and ultimately prepare you for learning how to respond to negative reviews.

-A detailed description with specific keywords not only tells Google more about a listing; it provides better matches for search queries.
+Adding a detailed description on Google My Business not only tells Google more about a listing; it provides better matches for search queries.
 People looking for specific places can use these descriptions to decide whether or not a listing is worth their time.
 Stick to common terms that people would use on a regular basis to describe your business.